MacKaSL/HMCNotification/README.md

 # HMCNotification

-A simple iOS 8 push notification style control to show quick messages to the user.
+A customizable simple iOS 8 push notification style control to show quick messages to the user.

 ## Installation: